ankitminz/archive_recovery_tool/README.md

 * It shows elapsed time
 * CPU and memory usage is negligible

-*I have opted not to show estimated time because that would slow down the process*

 ## Cons:
-* Very slow especially for 7z and rar archives *this is because of next point*
+* Very slow especially for 7z and rar archives
-* Didn't use GPU

-## Last thoughts
-You can recover your data by using its full potential.
-Use it responsibly